 Women alone: Generally fine

-Drugs, cigarettes and alcohol: Pot is easily found all over Costa Rica, but best on the Caribbean coast in small backpacker resorts such as Puerto Viejo (de Talamanca) where in hostels such as 'Rocking J's' it can be hard to leave if smoking daily.
+Drugs, cigarettes and alcohol: Pot is easily found all over Costa Rica, but most commonly on the Caribbean coast in small backpacker resorts such as Puerto Viejo (de Talamanca) where in hostels such as 'Rocking J's' it can be hard for some to leave.

 Rating:6.5/10 - Costa Rica is perhaps worthy of a higher rating if you only have to travel from North America to get there.
 This might explain why it is often so highly rated.